 Depending on your machine (particularly its IO performance) and network, individual INSERT performance could be anything from 10 operations per second to more than 200 operations per second.

-Disk performance is the single biggest determinant of rqlite performance.
+Disk performance is the single biggest determinant of rqlite performance on a low-latency network.
 This is because every change to the system must go through the Raft subsystem, and the Raft subsystem calls

 fsync() after every write to its log.
-Raft does this to ensure that the change is safely persisted in permanent storage before applying those changes to the SQLite database.
-This is why rqlite runs with an in-memory database by default, as using as on-disk SQLite database would put even more load on the disk, reducing the disk throughput available to Raft.
+Raft does this to ensure that the change is safely persisted in permanent storage before writing those changes to the SQLite database.

-When running a rqlite cluster, network latency is also a factor.
-This is because Raft must contact every node twice before a change is committed to the Raft log.
-Obviously the faster your network, the shorter the time to contact each node.
+When running a rqlite cluster, network latency is also a factor – and will become the performance bottleneck once latency gets high enough.
+This is because the Raft must contact every other node twice before a change is committed to the Raft log (though it does contact those nodes in parallel).
+Obviously the faster your network, the shorter the time to contact the nodes.